pgouria/hani-shop/README.md

 7. Migrate the database by executing: `python manage.py migrate`
 8. Start the server: `python manage.py runserver`
 9. You should now be able to access the application by visiting: [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

-## Manager Dashboard Access

-To access the custom dashboard for managers, please use the following credentials:

-- Email: manager@example.com
-- Password: managerpass1234

 ## How to Contribute